Splat/crypto_challenge/README.md

 - It's an MD5 checksum
 - The answers are all lower case
+- Remember to remove new lines when checking checksums!

 On *nix/OSX systems, you should get the correct checksum with: